 Uber is another groundbreaking startup that went viral when it redefined the mode of transportation.
 Not only does it compete with the worldwide taxi industry, but it also lessens the personal car ownership and relieves traffic congestions.
 This type of technology touches on the urban planning at a macro scale.
 By analysing real-time data, urban planners can now track the transportation patterns, rerouting schemes and peak hours in the cities and identifying smart investment on infrastructures.

 Retail industry experiences downturn as online e-Commerce platforms take centre stage.
 The physical experience of visual merchandising is now being replaced by fast virtual transactions.
 With lesser upkeep, no geographical limits and convenience, it’s no wonder why businesses switch to e-Commerce platforms.
-Consequently, the freelancing and telecommuting industry has been growing globally.
-WeLive fostered a clear solution by providing a harmonious cohabitation of live-work spaces.
+Consequently, the freelancing and telecommuting industry has been growing globally, challenging the traditional way urban life has been arranged.